jasondsmith72/jason-mcp-servers/README.md

 2. Set up each server in its own directory with the necessary dependencies
 3. Install all required npm packages

+## Uninstallation

+If you need to remove the MCP servers, you can use the provided uninstallation scripts:

+- For Windows: Run `uninstall.bat`
+- For Linux/Mac: Run `uninstall.sh`

+These scripts will:
+1. Warn you about what will be removed
+2. Ask for confirmation before proceeding
+3. Stop any running MCP server processes
+4. Remove all MCP server directories
+5. Optionally remove the entire mcp-servers directory

 ## Server Structure

 The Model Context Protocol servers repository has all servers in a single repository under the `src` directory.
 Our installation scripts: